Risotto: History

 Rice has been grown in southern Italy for centuries, and gradually made its way to northern Italy, where the marshes of the Po Valley were suitable for rice cultivation.
-According to a legend, a young glassblower's apprentice of the Veneranda Fabbrica del Duomo di Milano from Flanders, who used to use saffron as a pigment, added it to a rice dish at a wedding feast.
+According to a legend, the Netherlandish glass painter Valerio Profondavalle of the Veneranda Fabbrica del Duomo di Milano, who used to use saffron as a pigment, added it to a rice dish at a wedding feast.
 Risotto is believed to have originated in what is now known as Lombardy.
 The first recipe identifiable as risotto dates from 1809.
 It includes rice sautéed in butter, sausages, bone marrow, and onions with broth with saffron gradually added.
 There is a recipe for a dish named as a risotto in the 1854 Trattato di cucina (Treatise on Cooking) by Giovanni Vialardi, assistant chief cook to kings.
 However, who invented risotto in Milan cannot be stated with certainty.

 The rice varieties associated with risotto were developed in the 20th century, starting with Maratelli in 1914.